nirnejak/react-presentation/README.md

 - Tailwind CSS - for styling
 - Framer Motion - for animations
-- React Query - for data fetching and caching
 - use-sound - for using sound effects

 ## Available Scripts